microsoft/ELL/docs/tutorials/Setting-up-Raspberry-Pi-Zero-W.md

 ```

 ### Python 3.4 installation
 Our tutorials require Python 3.4 on the Pi (and Python 3.6 on your computer).
-Since the last Conda support for ARMV6 is not actively maintained, here we install python 3.4 directly into our system path.
+Since the last Conda support for ARMV6 is not actively maintained, here we install Python 3.4 directly into our system path.
 We will also install pip3 which is a python package management tool.

-To install python 3.4 on your Raspbian Jessie, type the following:
+To install Python 3.4 on your Raspbian Jessie, type the following:

 ```shell
 sudo apt-get install python3 python3-dev